jay-in-git/chatbot/README.md

 ![](./qrcode.png)

-Notice that the chatbot might need time to be waken
+Notice that the chatbot might need time to be waken because Heroku will sleep automatically.(I didn't force Heroku to wake up because the there's limited time per month)
 ### Build on Heroku
 The setting of Heroku and LINE interface is clear in the document of LINE website.
 This part is mainly focus on how to modify a sample chatbot on Heroku.
 1. Follow the guideline https://developers.line.biz/en/docs/messaging-api/building-sample-bot-with-heroku/#deploy-the-kitchensink-sample-bot-app to setup a simple chatbot that only repeat what you've say.